shruti11033/CS631DBProject/README.md

-# CS631
+# Job Portal
-Job Portal - Database Systems Course Project
+CS631 - Database Systems Course Project

-To build a scalable solution for an online job portal that scales with the growing number of applicants and recruiters
+To build a scalable solution for an online job portal that scales with the growing number of applicants and recruiters.

 ## Setup

-### Web-Server Setup
+### 1. Web-Server Setup

 * Install Java Development Kit from [here](https://docs.oracle.com/en/java/javase/18/install/overview-jdk-installation.html)
   * Ensure that you have set `JAVA_HOME` environment variable as path to JDK installation dir, and added `$JAVA_HOME/bin` to `$PATH`

 * Install Apache Maven from [here](https://maven.apache.org/install.html)
   * Ensure that you have set `M2_HOME` environment variable as path to Maven installation dir, and added `$M2_HOME/bin` to `$PATH`

 * Install Apache Tomcat from [here](https://tomcat.apache.org/tomcat-8.5-doc/setup.html)
   * Ensure that you have set the `CATALINA_HOME` environment variable as path to Tomcat installation dir.
   * Start the Tomcat server, by default it should run on port 8080, you can verify this by visiting the URL `http://localhost:8080`

-* Add users to managing Tomcat server from UI and scripts
+* Add users to manage Tomcat server from UI and scripts
   ```sh
   # Open tomcat users config file
   sudo vi /etc/tomcat9/tomcat-users.xml